aglensmith/aglensmith.github.io/_posts/2017-11-16-installing-jekyll-site-locally.markdown

 description: How to install a jekyll site locally
 ---

+*This is a generic walk-through for setting up a jekyll site on your local machine.
+This is mainly a reminder for myself because I always seem to forget when setting up on a new or different machine!*

 ## Get a theme
+---

-Google jekyll themes and find one you like (or make your own!).
+Use your favourite search engine to find a jekyll theme you like (or make your own!).
 Here's an example.
 Theme authors usually include theme installation instructions; follow those and download and install any required dependencies.
 Below are steps common to all themes.

 ## Install ruby and associated ruby-dev
+---

 Jekyll runs on ruby, so we'll need to install it.
 There's also some dependencies on ruby-dev, so lets get that too: